The motivic Igusa zeta function of a space monomial curve with a plane semigroup: Introduction

 where $n_i > 1$ and $b_{ij} \geq 0$ are integers that are defined in terms of $(\bar{\beta}_0,\ldots, \bar{\beta}_g)$. \\

-We will first study the jet schemes of $Y;$ we determine their irreducible components and we associate with them a natural graph which is similar to the one in~\cite{CM},~\cite{M1} and~\cite{M3}, and which we use to encode the computation of the motivic Igusa zeta function of $Y$, see Theorem~\ref{ThmIrrCom} and Figure~\ref{GeneralPicture}, respectively.
-With this point of view, we are then able to compute a closed formula for the motivic zeta function in Theorem~\ref{TheoremMotFunction}:
+We will first study the jet schemes $Y_m$ of $Y$ for every $m \in \n$.
+Because $Y_0 = Y$ and the natural morphism $\pi_m:Y_m\rightarrow Y$ induces a trivial fibration over $Y \setminus \{0\}$ with fiber $\co^m$, the interesting information is concentrated in the fibers $\pi_m^{-1}(0)$ for $m\geq 1$.
+From the irreducible components of these fibers, we easily find the decomposition into irreducible components of the whole jet scheme $Y_m$ for $m\geq 1$, see Theorem~\ref{ThmIrrCom} and Corollary~\ref{CorIrrComWhole}, respectively.
+In addition, we can associate with this decomposition a natural graph which is similar to the one in~\cite{CM},~\cite{M1} and~\cite{M3}, and which we use to encode the computation of the motivic Igusa zeta function of $Y$, see Figure~\ref{GeneralPicture}.
+With this point of view, we are able to compute a closed formula for the motivic zeta function in Theorem~\ref{TheoremMotFunction}: